marpor/codingpirates/shaders/painting_with_math/part01_normalize_coordinates.md

 ---
 # {{ page.title }}

+Screens are made of tiny squares called *pixels*.
+ShaderToy gives us each pixel's position in screen pixels, starting from the bottom-left corner.
+That works for computers, but those big numbers are awkward for math.
+Before we draw anything, we'll squish and shift those positions into a smaller, centered space that's easier to reason about.

 Pixels arrive in **screen coordinates** (`fragCoord`) like `(x, y)` in pixels.
 To make math easier, we’ll convert to a centered, square-ish space called **uv**:

 * origin `(0,0)` in the **center**